kristofferv98/VoiceProcessingToolkit/README.md

  If you encounter any issues or have questions, please file an issue on the [GitHub issue tracker](https://github.com/kristofferv98/VoiceProcessingToolkit/issues).

  ## License
- VoiceProcessingToolkit is licensed under the MIT License as detailed in the LICENSE file.
+ VoiceProcessingToolkit is licensed under the MIT License.
+See the LICENSE file for more details.

  ## Acknowledgements
- Special thanks to OpenAI, ElevenLabs, and Picovoice for their tools that significantly contributed to this project.
+ I would like to extend my gratitude to OpenAI, ElevenLabs, and Picovoice for their exceptional tools that have significantly contributed to the development of this project.
+Their innovative technologies have been instrumental in enabling the capabilities of the VoiceProcessingToolkit.
+ VoiceProcessingToolkit is licensed under the MIT License.
+See the LICENSE file for more details.